Lawmakers close in on $7.5B measure to battle coronavirus

 The $7.5 billion package would triple Trump’s request but is expected to enjoy support from both the White House and Trump’s GOP allies on Capitol Hill.

-“When it comes to Americans’ health and safety, there is no reason to be penny-wise and pound-foolish,” Schumer said Tuesday.
+“When it comes to Americans’ health and safety, there is no reason to be penny-wise and pound-foolish,” top Senate Democrat Chuck Schumer said Tuesday.

+A spokesman for House Appropriations Committee Chairwoman Nita Lowey, D-N.Y., said Tuesday night that only modest differences remain and that House is on track to vote on Wednesday.

+Negotiators had hoped to seal a deal Tuesday but differences over language sought by Democrats to guarantee low prices for a coronavirus vaccine that’s being developed with taxpayer funding are holding up the agreement.
+Republicans say current law is sufficient to deter price gouging and warn that the Democratic language could backfire and delay production by private sector drug companies.
+Both sides say the issue is unlikely to stall an accord for long.

 Deliberations on the bill are a bipartisan bright spot as Congress seeks to rebound from the bitterness of Trump’s impeachment and involves the pragmatic lawmakers on the House and Senate Appropriations panels, which have a track record of bipartisan success despite the partisanship engulfing Washington.

-Vice President Mike Pence, who is coordinating the administration’s response, is visiting Capitol Hill to brief both parties on the situation, which health experts warn is going to worsen in coming days and weeks.

-“We need to support the federal, state, and local public health officials and healthcare professionals who are working overtime to blunt, delay, and mitigate the spread of the virus,” Senate Majority Leader Mitch McConnell, R-Ky., said on Monday.

-Rep. Hakeem Jeffries of New York, the chairman of the Democratic caucus, said Congress is rushing to pass the supplemental measure because it’s a national emergency that “requires an all hands on deck” approach.
-Several House Democrats declined to criticize Trump administration’s handling of the situation.
+Rep. Hakeem Jeffries of New York, chairman of the Democratic caucus, said Congress is rushing to pass the supplemental measure because coronavirus is a national emergency that “requires an all hands on deck” approach.
+Several House Democrats declined to criticize the Trump administration’s handling of the situation.

 “Our goal is to make sure we do not leave Washington this week without an allocation of resources to deal with coronavirus,” he said.
 “Everyone needs to rise to the occasion, including the administration.”

-Lawmakers were briefed by the attending physician of the Capitol, Rear Admiral Brian Monahan, about best practices to avoid the virus.
-Congressional leaders were discussing how best to keep the Capitol, which is filling with spring visitors and tourists, safe.
-For now, there are no plans for closures.
-“We look forward to them continuing to be able to come to the Capitol,” Jeffries said.
+Top congressional leaders are scheduled to meet Wednesday about preparations inside the Capitol to protect lawmakers, staff and visitors, a senior Democratic aide said, though there are no current plans to limit access to the Capitol complex.

-Democrats relied on health care professionals from their ranks, including Rep. Kim Schrier, a pediatrician whose Washington-state has suffered fatalities from the virus.
-She told people to prepare for school closures and the cancellation of big events, and stock as much as a month’s worth of food and medicine.
+Democrats relied on health care professionals from their ranks, including Rep. Kim Schrier, a pediatrician whose Washington state has suffered fatalities from the virus.
+She told people to prepare for school closures and the cancellation of big events and to stock as much as a month’s worth of food and medicine.

 “We know for sure this disease will spread especially in the beginning urban and suburban areas, and it will get worse before it gets better,” Schrier said.
 “Just start planning now.”